This post may contain affiliate links. Please see my disclosure policy for details.

 If you think too much and you stand there too long, you will freak.
 Just don’t look down, reach out and take the leap.

-It was only 8 seconds, but they were the best 8 seconds!
+It was only 8 seconds, but they were the best 8 seconds.
 It felt like I was flying.
 Such an adrenaline rush!

 The part I was most worried about was pulling my cord out after the jump!
-This is to stop you doing the ‘crucifix walk of shame’.
-You need to pull your cord on your second bounce to sit up right in your harness.
+This is to stop you from doing the ‘crucifix walk of shame’.
+You need to pull your cord on your second bounce to sit upright in your harness.

 It feels unsafe and naturally, you’re about to fling yourself off a cable car into a gorge!
 But all I can say is,

 After the jump

-You’ll get a little bundle with your t-shirt and a certificate anyway from the guys at AJ Hackett but if you buy photos or video you’ll be given a keyring with your code to see your photos and some Bungy cord attached.
+You’ll get a little bundle with your t-shirt and a certificate anyway from the guys at AJ Hackett.
+But, if you buy photos or videos you’ll be given a keyring with your code to see your photos and some Bungy cord attached.
 Aw, so cute!

 But, I’m so glad I decided to take the leap.
-It was a tick of this very new addition to my bucket list and something I will never forget !
+It was a tick of this very new addition to my bucket list and something I will never forget.